spyderbat/eval/guidebook/src/container_escape_chroot/README.md

 chroot /host-system bash
 ```

-Now, we are in the root directory of the host system, which gives us all kinds of access.
+Now, we are in the root directory of the host system, and acting as root, which gives us all kinds of access.
 Depending on the software that is available on the machine, there are a few different exploits we could attempt.
-To test if a program is installed, run `which`:
+We can use the `which` command to test a few different options:

 ```sh
 which PROGRAM